-Follow these steps to arm the theft alarm:
+Follow these steps to arm the Vehicle Security Alarm:

-1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information).

-- For vehicles equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF". - For vehicles not equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition.
+- 1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF". - For vehicles not equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition.

-- THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 19 - 2.
-Perform one of the following methods to lock the Evenicle: - Press LOCK on the interior power door lock switch with the driver and/or passenger door open. - Press the LOCK button on the exterior Passive Entry Door Handle with a valid Key Fob available in the same exterior zone (refer to "Keyless Enter-N-Go" in "Things To Know Before Starting Your Vehicle" for further information). - Press the LOCK button on the Remote Keyless Entry (RKE) transmitter. - 3.
+- 2. Perform one of the following methods to lock the vehicle: - Press LOCK on the interior power door lock switch with the driver and/or passenger door open. - Press the LOCK button on the exterior Passive Entry Door Handle with a valid Key Fob available in the same exterior zone (refer to "Keyless Enter-N-Go" in "Things To Know Before Starting Your Vehicle" for further information). - Press the LOCK button on the Remote Keyless Entry (RKE) transmitter. - 3.
 If any doors are open, close them.